thaiseq/ChurnAnalysis/README.md

       * 'number_customer_service_calls'

    * Target

       * 'class'

+ # 3. Feature Importance

+   Estimating the influence of a given feature to a model prediction is importante mainly in large datasets for performance gain by selecting only the most relevant ones.

+   According to the feature importance analysis produced by the Random Forest algorithm, the following features had the highest predictive power:

+    1.
+    2.
+    3.
+    4.
+    5.

-# 3. Modeling and Results
+#  4. Modeling and Results

-I used 20 features to run my models.
-I ran 4 classifier models and plotted their ROC curves using k-fold cross validation.
+   The 18 characteristics of this data set were used to train the models.

 Their respective AUC (Area Under the Curve) measures are listed below: